-When you shop in-person, you meet and interact with people.
-We have been sequestered long enough.
+When you shop in person, you meet and interact with people.
 There’s something to be said from those chance meetings that occur when walking around town.
 Who knows–you could meet your next business partner or a former friend.
 From the warm smile of the business owner to a suggestion, compliment, or affirmation you receive from a fellow shopper, there are many times when these sorts of introductions can be very helpful.

 You’ll receive better reviews.

 Sure, online reviews are helpful but so are reviews from people around you.
-Plus, people you meet in person who are commenting on what you’re buying have a personal connection.
-They are vouching for the item or dish face-to-face.
+Plus, people you meet in-person who are commenting on what you’re buying have a personal connection.
+They are vouching for the item face-to-face.
 If you have questions about what they’re saying, you can ask.
 Online reviews are one-sided with very little chance for follow-up from the original poster.

 In-person shopping is perfect for procrastinators.

-Sure, there are some online mega retailers who can get an item to you same day depending on where you live, but most times–especially as we get closer to the actual holiday–your best bet for last-minute gifts is a local shop.
+Sure, there are some online mega-retailers that can get an item to you the same day you order it depending on where you live, but most times–especially as we get closer to the actual holiday–your best bet for last-minute gifts is a local shop.
 If you’re a procrastinator, feel free to take this reason to shop local as permission.
 You’ll feel less stressed about waiting , plus you won’t be depending on someone else’s delivery schedule.